Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Expertise from partners in Waterways Forward has been drawn upon by the German Bundestag Waterways Initiative.
-This initiative, led by the Federal Ministry of Transport, is looking at the future of regional inland waterways in Germany.
+This initiative, stuff led by the Federal Ministry of Transport, patient is looking at the future of regional inland waterways in Germany.
 A best practice workshop was held in Dusseldorf on 26th January 2010, supported by presentations from three Waterways Forward partners – Nico van Lamsweerde (SRN, Netherlands), Philip Maugé (VNF, France) and Glenn Millar (British Waterways, UK).
 Further subsequent contacts between the Transport Ministry and the Waterways Forward partnership are helping take forward this important initiative.

 Launch of Waterways Forward

-The Launch of the Waterways Forward project took place in Den Haag, Netherlands on 11-12 March 2010.
+The Launch of the Waterways Forward project took place in Den Haag, buy Netherlands on 11-12 March 2010.
 As well as meetings and exchanges between project partners, the event featured a 1-day Conference, held at the Provinciehus Zuid Holland on 11th March.
 This attracted over 50 delegates, including members of partner organisations and others with an interest in the development of Europe’s inland waterways.
 The keynote speakers were:-

 - Karla Peijs, Commissioner of the Queen in Zeeland and European Coordinator for inland waterways.
 Karla spoke of the need for Europe’s regions to support efficient and sustainable inland navigation networks to deliver wider benefits to society, in terms of transport, the economy, tourism and the environment.